kwikius/madesigner/README.md

 - (TODO) better support of custom part labels (the text and the position)

 # Road Map

+This is a hobby project in my spare time so I am trying to measure my efforts and balance good forward progress with feature complete design.
+My design process is "iterative" and based on trying to push a couple real world examples through from start to finish.
+When I run up against something I missed I will cycle back and add that feature and push it downstream through the whole process.
+Hopefully eventually arriving at a useable system that doesn't do everything for everyone, but does a lot from start to finish.

+Initially I have made good progress on basic airfoil manipulation and cutting out notches and holes required for real world construction.

+Next up I will look at laying out the wing plan from the top down and drawing the wing from the front/side view.
+I would like to be able to output full size plan sheets for those with a plotter big enough to handle them.

+Also, it is important to me to be able to lay out all the individual parts onto part sheets so they can be cut out by a laser cutter or cnc router.
+That is the key to this whole project -- not only designing the plans, but doing it in a way that the parts can be quickly and accurately produced, and then easily assembled.

+Also on my radar screen is applying all these core capabilities to fuselage design and construction.
+The shapes are different between a wing and a fuselage, but much of the process is analogous.

 This is a personal hobby project so there is no hard time line for future development effort.